Iranians vote in parliamentary election, hardliners set to cement grip

-DUBAI (Reuters) - Iranians voted on Friday in a parliamentary election likely to help hardline loyalists of the supreme leader cement their grip on power amid intensifying U.S. pressure over Iran’s nuclear program and simmering discontent over economic privations.
+DUBAI (Reuters) - Hardliners loyal to Iran’s supreme leader are likely to sweep a parliamentary election on Friday that will cement their grip on power as the country faces mounting U.S. pressure over its nuclear program and growing discontent at home.

 The vote will have no major influence on foreign affairs or Iran’s nuclear policy, which is determined by Ayatollah Ali Khamenei.
 But it might bolster hardliners in the 2021 contest for president and toughen Tehran’s foreign policy.

-State television said voting, which began at 0430 GMT, would run for 10 hours but could be extended depending on turnout.
-In mid-afternoon, an Interior Ministry official told state TV that about 11 million of 58 million eligible voters had cast their ballots for candidates in the 290-member parliament.
+State television said voting, which began at 0430 GMT, was extended by two hours until 1630 GMT because of a “rush of voters”.
+In mid-afternoon, an Interior Ministry official said that about 11 million of 58 million eligible voters had voted for candidates in the 290-member parliament.

 Big gains by anti-Western security hawks loyal to Khamenei were in the offing after the mass disqualification of moderate and leading conservative figures by a hardline watchdog body, the Guardian Council.

-A sweeping victory by acolytes of Khamenei in the election, seen as a referendum on the popularity of clerical rulers, could weaken pragmatist President Hassan Rouhani, who won the last two elections on promises to open Iran to the outside world.
+A victory by acolytes of Khamenei in the election, seen as a referendum on the popularity of clerical rulers, could weaken pragmatist President Hassan Rouhani, who won the last two elections on promises to open Iran to the outside world.

 The United States’ 2018 withdrawal from Iran’s nuclear deal with world powers, and its reimposition of sanctions, have hit Iran’s economy hard and led to widespread hardships.